Board of Trustees

 Retired from his role as Vice President and CFO at McCullough-Hyde Memorial Hospital, John spends time between the Oxford Community Arts Center and golf.

 Having retired from her roles at Miami University as Assistant Dean for the College of Creative Arts, and as an Instructor and Director in the Theater Department, Rosalyn now chairs the Oxford Community Arts Center's Program Committee.
-She is also a founder and principle with the Caroline Scott Players, a semi-professional resident theatre company.
+She is also a founder and principle member with the Caroline Scott Players, a semi-professional resident theatre company.

 Jeff and his wife, Debbie, were owners of Ace Hardware from October 1985 until July 2017.
 Together, they led Oxford's successful United Way campaign in 2012 and were honored as “Couple of the Year” by the Citizens of the Year selection committee in December 2016.
-Now, in his role as Facilities Restoration Chair, Jeff is lending his expertise to ensuring that the Oxford Community Arts Center's building has a strong foundation.
+Now, in his role as Facilities Restoration Chair, Jeff lends his expertise to ensuring that the Oxford Community Arts Center's building has a strong foundation.

 Bonnie retired as Curator of Education at Miami University's Art Museum, where she also served as Interim Director.
 As a member of the teaching faculty on Miami's Oxford and Luxembourg campuses, Bonnie shared her knowledge and passion for art.
 Bonnie is now sharing those same interests with the Oxford area through her work on the Development Committee and as Chair of the Gala Planning Committee.